 For starters, Ripple has already started helping banks, around the world, settle cross-border payments with one another across different currencies and cryptocurrencies.
 However, the blockchain project faces an uphill task to polish its cross-chain technology.

 Importance of Blockchain Interoperability

 The success of blockchain technology will come down to how different blockchain networks can interact and integrate.
 For that reason, interoperability between blockchains is the concept by which different blockchains communicate with one another all in the effort of enabling smooth sharing of information.

 Interoperability is essentially the ability to see and access information across various blockchain systems.
 For example, should a person send data to another blockchain, the recipient should be able to read it, comprehend and react with little effort?
 However, that is not possible, at the moment, as it is impossible to share information between says Bitcoin and Ethereum blockchains.

 Cross Chain, technology seeks to solve all this by enhancing interoperability between blockchains.
 Emerging projects are slowly buying the idea as they attempt to come up with platforms that can communicate with one another without the need of a third party.

 Blockchain interoperability should go a long way in getting rid of intermediaries or third parties, synonymous with centralized systems.
 The ability of different decentralized networks to communicate with one another without any intermediaries should thus go a long way in giving rise to fully decentralized systems.

 Diverse Functionalities should come into being because of interoperability of blockchains.
 For starters, people will be able to make payments across multiple blockchains.
-A fully interoperable blockchain network should thus be the core of the digital economy in future.
+A fully perfect blockchain interoperability project should thus be the core of the digital economy in future.

 Blockchain Interoperability should also lead to multi-token transactions thanks to the development of multi-token wallet systems.
 Such a development will allow users to rely on a single wallet system to for storage and transfer of tokens with ease across various blockchains.